abhiverse01/the-coders-handbook/documentation/documentation.md

 ## Python Dependencies Management Using Poetry

-Effective dependency management is crucial in Python projects for consistency and stability. **Poetry** simplifies dependency management, virtual environments, and project packaging.
+Effective dependency management is crucial for consistency and stability in Python projects. **Poetry** simplifies dependency management, virtual environments, and project packaging.

 - **[Poetry Documentation](https://python-poetry.org/docs/)** - The official, comprehensive guide covering:
   - **Installation and Setup**: Instructions for installing Poetry and initializing a new or existing Python project, including virtual environment integration.